pp-att/pdsnd_github/README.md

 ## Credits
 - to myself because i was working with github in the past with some colleagues on the projects
-- to Google for search of things with sql, python, git
+- to Google for searching of things with sql, python, git